 Make it clear that you offer virtual appointments

 Some sales reps act rather vague about how they schedule meetings.
 They refrain from mentioning the digital format of the meeting until the very last moment or mince their words, trying to phrase “Skype call” in the most business-like way possible.
 Usually, they act this way because they’re afraid of not being taken seriously and getting a no-show.
 However, hiding the truth makes things worse.
-Your prospects won’t be offended by a B2B conversation in Zoom or Skype.
+Your prospects won’t be offended by a B2B lead generation conversation in Zoom or Skype.
 But they will absolutely be pissed about you acting that way about the simplest things.
 So, do yourself a favor and speak honestly.

 Bonus: Ensure email deliverability

-To make sure your appointment-setting conversation starts, you have to know that your messages land to the right inboxes.
+To make sure your appointment setting conversation starts, you have to know that your messages land in the right inboxes.
 However, sometimes your domain health or other factors may lead to your emails getting trapped in spam folders.
 If you don’t want to end up in blacklists, you can use the latest tools for tracking your performance, getting reports on your domain, and nipping deliverability issues in the bud.
 For example, you can try Folderly — it’s a platform that we designed using our insights on recovering emails from spam folders and improving our clients’ deliverability.
 This tool doesn’t need to be installed or downloaded and you can count on receiving human-managed data and improvement suggestions, designed specifically for your inbox and your email outreach goals.

 Outsource appointment setting to the professionals